justinkemp10/Quiz-Application/README.md

 ## Mock-Up ##

-The following animation is a demonstration of the application's functionality;
+The following animation is a demonstration of the application's functionality:

-Here is a link to the deployed application:
+Here is a link to the deployed application: [Quiz Application](https://justinkemp10.github.io/Quiz-Application/)